 - Small class size with committed faculty involvement

 The Nutrition Science DPD program received candidacy for accreditation from the Accreditation Council for Education in Nutrition and Dietetics (ACEND) located at 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995.
 The Accreditation Council for Education in Nutrition and Dietetics (ACEND) grants accreditation status to dietetics education programs.
 ACEND’s telephone number is (800) 877- 1600, ext.
 5400 and Web address is ACEND@eatright.org.

 More Department Information

 If you are interested in food, eating and nutrition this major might be for you.
-As public awareness and interest in nutrition and health is increasing, the need for nutrition professionals is also growing.
-The nutrition science program at North Central prepares you for these demands by providing integrated learning experiences in and out of the classroom.
-As nutrition concepts are introduced, each student is encouraged to reflect on their own attitudes towards food, nutrition and health and then apply nutrition concepts more broadly to larger populations and more diverse situations.
-Emphasis in the program is placed on critically evaluating the effectiveness of nutrition interventions, diets and other claims, integrating food and health systems and working with other health professionals for a more holistic approach to health.
-If this sounds appealing to you, then our program will provide you with the tools you need to work with others to improve nutrition and health and to pursue a Registered Dietitian credential.
+As public awareness and interest in human nutrition and health is increasing, the need for nutrition professionals is also growing.
+The nutritional science program at North Central prepares you for these demands by providing integrated learning experiences in and out of the classroom.
+As nutrition concepts are introduced, each nutrition student is encouraged to reflect on their own attitudes towards food, nutrition and health and then apply nutrition concepts more broadly to larger populations and more diverse situations.
+Emphasis in the program is placed on critically evaluating the effectiveness of nutrition intervention, diets and other claims, integrating food and health systems and working with other health professionals for a more holistic approach to health.
+If this sounds appealing to you, then our nutrition program will provide you with the tools you need to work with others to improve nutrition and health and to pursue a Registered Dietitian credential.